Taluu/Link-TPL/README.markdown

-Talus' TPL
+Link TPL
 ==========
 A templating engine in PHP, using a XML syntax like, and a parser based on PCREs.
-The name is temporary.

 **Requires** at least *PHP 5.1*, because of the utilisation of the Standard PHP Library and several object specifications available only since 5.1.
 Compatible PHP 5.2 and PHP 5.3.